-Uncontrolled Maternal PKU Available data from the Maternal Phenylketonuria Collaborative Study on 468 pregnancies and 331 live births in PKU-affected women demonstrated that uncontrolled Phe levels above 600 micromol/L are associated with a very high incidence of neurological, cardiac, facial dysmorphism, and growth anomalies.
-Control of blood phenylalanine during pregnancy is essential to reduce the incidence of Phe-induced teratogenic effects.
+Uncontrolled Maternal PKU

+Available data from the Maternal Phenylketonuria Collaborative Study on 468 pregnancies and 331 live births in PKU-affected women demonstrated that uncontrolled Phe levels above 600 micromol/L are associated with a very high incidence of neurological, cardiac, facial dysmorphism, and growth anomalies. teratogenic effects.
+Animal Data

-Animal Data No effects on embryo-fetal development were observed in a reproduction study in rats using oral doses of up to 400 mg/kg per day sapropterin dihydrochloride (about 3 times the MRHD of 20 mg/kg per day, based on body surface area) administered during the period of organogenesis.
-However, in a rabbit reproduction study, oral administration of a maximum dose of 600 mg/kg per day (about 10 times the MRHD, based on body surface area) during the period of organogenesis was associated with a non-statistically significant increasi in the incidence of holoprosencephaly in two high dose-treated litters (4 fetuses), compared to one control
+No effects on embryo-fetal development were observed in a reproduction study in rats using oral doses of up to 400 mg/kg per day sapropterin dihydrochloride (about 3 times the MRHD of 20 mg/kg per day, based or body surface area) administered during the period of organogenesis.
+However, in a rabbit reproduction study, oral administration of a maximum dose of 600 mg/kg per day (about 10 times the MRHD, based on body surface area) during the period of organogenesis was associated with a non-statistically significant increase in the incidence of holoprosencephaly in two high dose-treated litters (4 fetuses), compared to one control 8.2 Lactation milk production.
+In postmarketing pregnancy registries, a total of 16 women from both registries were identified as breastfeeding for a mean of 3.5 months.

-8.2 Lactation

-There are insufficient data to assess the presence of sapropterin in human milk and no data on the effects on milk production.
-In postmarketing pregnancy registries, 13 infants were exposed to sapropterin dihydrochloride through breastfeeding.
 No lactation-related safety concerns were reported in infants of mothers nursing during maternal treatment with sapropterin dihydrochloride.
-There are no data on the effects on milk production.
-Sapropterin is present in the milk of lactating rats following intravenous dministration, but not following oral administration trials of 6 weeks or less in duration [see Clinical Studies (14]].
+Sapropterin is present in the milk of lactating rats following intravenous administration, but not following oral need for sapropterin dihydrochloride and any potential adverse effects on the breastfed child from sapropterin dihydrochloride or from the underlying maternal condit